Menopausal Hormone Therapy and Cancer

 - Are different forms of hormones, lower doses, different hormones, or different methods of administration safer or more effective than those tested in the WHI trials?

-- Does hormone use present different risks and benefits for women younger than those studied in the WHI trials?
+- Are the risks and benefits of MHT different for younger women than for those studied in the WHI trials?

 - Is there an optimal age at which to initiate MHT or an optimal duration of therapy that maximizes benefits and minimizes risks?